← Back

 {

-Console.WriteLine("Be careful, the enemy is beating you!");
+Console.WriteLine("Be careful, the enemy is stronger right now!");

 }